anan44/it-starts-with-clojure/materials/5-requests-for-data/5-partial-meetings.md

 ;=> {"Rich" 15, "Bob" 12}
 ```

-Great it seems to be working wonders.
+Great!
+The function seems to be working wonders.
 Now we only have to tie it together with `reduce`:

 ```clojure